-Safety concerns are also significant barriers to pedestrian activity in Bayview-Hunters Point, with missing crosswalks and narrow and poorly maintained sidewalks adjacent to high-speed arterial corridors.
-These concerns are supported by San Francisco's High Injury Network (HIN) data, with 3.4 miles of Bayview-Hunters Point streets falling within the City's Vision Zero designation.
-There are 125 miles of streets on San Francisco's High Injury Network; HIN streets in Bayview-Hunters Point represent 2.7% of the total High Injury Network.
+Safety concerns are also significant barriers to pedestrian activity in the Bayview, with missing crosswalks and narrow and poorly maintained sidewalks adjacent to high-speed arterial corridors.
+These concerns are supported by San Francisco's High Injury Network (HIN) data, with 3.4 miles of Bayview streets falling within the City's Vision Zero designation.
+There are 125 miles of streets on San Francisco's High Injury Network; HIN streets in the Bayview represent 2.7% of the total High Injury Network.

-Third Street, Bayview-Hunters Point's primary commercial and transit corridor that attracts high volumes of pedestrians, is also on the High Injury Network.
-Over 20 percent of pedestrian collisions in Bayview-Hunters Point happen on Third Street.
-Pedestrian-vehicle collisions account for about 19 percent of total collisions in Bayview-Hunters Point.
+Third Street, the Bayview's primary commercial and transit corridor that attracts high volumes of pedestrians, is also on the High Injury Network.
+Over 20 percent of pedestrian collisions in the Bayview happen on Third Street.
+Pedestrian-vehicle collisions account for about 19 percent of total collisions in the Bayview.

-Safety concerns in Bayview-Hunters Point are not limited only to traffic collisions; many Bayview-Hunters Point residents are unwilling to walk or wait for transit at night due to personal safety concerns.
-Violent crime is committed almost exclusively against pedestrians in Bayview-Hunters Point; violent crime in the evening is largely concentrated around the northern end of Third Street and the western half of Hunters Point.
-During this process, Bayview-Hunters Point residents repeatedly expressed a desire for more street lighting and non-police safety presence on Third Street to help increase personal safety for pedestrians.
+Safety concerns in the Bayview are not limited only to traffic collisions; many Bayview residents are unwilling to walk or wait for transit at night due to personal safety concerns.
+Violent crime is committed almost exclusively against pedestrians in the Bayview; violent crime in the evening is largely concentrated around the northern end of Third Street and the western half of Hunters View.
+During this process, Bayview residents repeatedly expressed a desire for more street lighting and non-police safety presence on Third Street to help increase personal safety for pedestrians.

-ONGOING PROJECTS: PALOU STREETSCAPE
+ONGOING PROJECTS: PALOU STREETS CAPE